kohrongying/learning-kotlin/README.md

     }
 }
 ```
-* Tip: To use repository to store data
+* Tip: To use repository to store/manage data.
+Especially if there is data from the database to be used as cache.

 # 6. Coroutines
 * Used for API calls
 * Used for Database transactions

+# 7. Recycler View

+Tip
+* Add plugin `kotlin-kapt` to use binding adapters